victor-ln/Assembly/README.md

 #### Program Entrypoint

 The `start` label is often used as the entry point as mentioned before.
 The `global` keyword is utilized to make an identifier accessible to the linker.
 Labels are essential for naming locations in the code, providing structure to the program.

+## Memory Segments

+As discussed above, there are three sections of an assembly program, which also represent various memory segments.
+Interestingly, if you replace the `section` keyword with `segment`, you will get the same result.

+A segmented memory model divides the system memory into groups of independent segments referenced by pointers located in the segment registers.
+Each segment is used to contain a specific type of data.
+One segment is used to contain instruction codes, another segment stores the data elements, and a third segment keeps the program stack.

+In the light of the above discussion, we can specify various memory segments as

+### Data segment

+It is represented by .data section and the .bss.

+### Code segment

+It is represented by .text section.

+### Stack

+This segment contains data values passed to functions and procedures within the program.
+Data may be initialized at run-time.
+It acts as temporary storage and follows the Last In First Out protocol, which means that elements are only added or removed from the top.

 ## Assembly Language Statements